zwpseudo/hostlife/SETUP.md

-# Flowcase Setup Guide
+# Hostlife Setup Guide

-This guide provides detailed instructions for setting up Flowcase, including both basic and advanced configurations with Authentik authentication.
+This guide provides detailed instructions for setting up Hostlife, including both basic and advanced configurations with Authentik authentication.

 ## Table of Contents